Aidar5/nattoeng/docs/source/book/21_jinja2/2_example.rst

     The term "software interface" refers to the way Jinja works with input data and a template for generating output files.

-Modified example of previous script, template and data file (all files are in 2_example):
+Modified example of previous script, template and data file (all files are in 2_example directory):

 Template templates/router_template.txt is a plain text file: